spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 * 4 virtual CPUs
 * Secondary storage of 80 GB distributed across multiple HDDs.

-### Network Requirements
+### IP Address

-* The instances should be reachable to the whitelisted domains either through Proxy or Without Proxy Network Connections.
-* This instance can be configured with static IP addresses or dynamically allocated IP addresses.
+* The quick start VM instance can be configured with static IP addresses or dynamically allocated IP addresses.

 <InfoBox>
  Make sure that your Datacenter CIDR IP address does not overlap Kubernetes PodCIDR range.
-Kubernetes PodCIDR range settings can be changed while installing On-Prem Quick Start Applications
+Kubernetes PodCIDR range settings can be changed while installing On-Prem Quick Start.
 </InfoBox>

 # Enterprise Mode

 The Spectro Cloud On-Premise Enterprise version is a highly available multinode infrastructure for production purposes.
 The minimum number of nodes/VMs required by this environment is 3.
-Depending on the number of nodes the requirements changes.
 The minimum requirements are outlined below:

 ### Hardware Requirements
 Hardware requirements will describe the CPU, memory, and disk requirements for the nodes.